 ITIL Framework describes the best way of performing processes across the IT Life cycle.
 ITIL compares with ISO 20000- the international standard for IT service management.
 But, the best part of ITIL Framework is you can pick and implement the processes you feel are essential for your company.
 ITIL Framework does not mandate that you must implement all the processes to comply with ITIL.
 On the other hand, ISO 20000 says that unless you implement all the requirements of the standard, you are not compliant.

 So now you know about ITIL and you may guess why ITIL Foundation Exam is the gateway to a successful career.
-Having said that, ITIL Foundation Exam is an entry level certification if you are looking for a career in Information Technology Service Management (ITSM).
-As a newbie in IT Service Management, clearing ITIL Foundation Exam will differentiate you from the herd.
-Interesting?
-Let us explore further to see if this ITIL Foundation Exam is worth investing your time and money.
+Having said that, this exam is an entry-level certification if you are looking for a career in Information Technology Service Management (ITSM).
+As a newbie in IT Service Management, clearing the Exam will differentiate you from the herd.

 2. Why should I take ITIL foundation exam?